-Section 83D Repayment of stamp duty where land used for residential development
+Section 83D Repayment of Stamp Duty where land used for residential development

-This section was introduced in 2017 when the rate of stamp duty chargeable on nonresidential land was increased from 2% to 6%.
+This section was introduced in 2017 when the rate of Stamp Duty chargeable on non-residential land was increased from 2% to 6%.
 The current rate of 7.5% has applied to any transfers dated on or after 9 October 2019.
-The section provides for a refund of the difference between the old non-residential rate of 2% and current rate of 7.5% (or 6% for transfers prior to 9 October 2019).
+The section provides for a repayment of the difference between the old non-residential rate of 2% and current rate of 7.5%. (or 6% for transfers prior to 9 October 2019).

-The refund scheme applies to both single dwelling units (one-off houses) as well as to multi-unit developments.
-In the case of multi-unit developments, the terms of the scheme are designed to ensure that only developments that contain dwelling units completed within a reasonable period can qualify for a refund.
+The repayment scheme applies to both single dwelling units (one-off houses) as well as to multi-unit developments.
+In the case of multi-unit developments, the terms of the scheme are designed to ensure that only developments that contain dwelling units completed within a reasonable period can qualify for a repayment.

-The scheme contains two types of conditions: those that must be satisfied before a claim for a refund can be made and those that must be satisfied to avoid a clawback of stamp duty already refunded.
+The scheme contains two types of conditions: those that must be satisfied before a claim for a repayment can be made and those that must be satisfied to avoid a clawback of Stamp Duty already repaid.
 Although most of the same qualifying conditions apply to both single dwelling units and multi-unit developments, these different types of development are dealt with separately to avoid confusion.
 Construction operations must commence on or before 31 December 2025 and a 30-month time limit is allowed for completion.

-This section contains the following definitions and interpretations, several of these (1)(a)are based on planning and development law such as the Building Control Act 1990 and the Building Control Regulations 1997.
+This section contains the following definitions and interpretations, several (1)(a) of these are based on planning and development law such as the Building Control Act 1990 and the Building Control Regulations 1997.

 "appropriate part" can mean either the full site that is acquired or part of the site.
-It is defined for the purposes of enabling a full or a partial refund to be made in relation to the part of the stamp duty paid that is attributable to the part of the site being developed for residential purposes in a phased development or to the entire site in a single phase development or a one-off house.
+It is defined for the purposes of enabling a full or a partial repayment to be made in relation to the part of the Stamp Duty paid that is attributable to the part of the site being developed for residential purposes in a phased development or to the entire site in a single-phase development or a one-off house.